fc-0808/cheapcc/README.md

 Visit http://localhost:3000 to see the application.

+### 7. Apple Pay Domain Verification Setup

+For Apple Pay to work, you must verify domain ownership with Apple:

+1. **Host the domain association file**:

+   - The placeholder file is already at `public/.well-known/apple-developer-merchantid-domain-association`
+   - Replace it with the actual file from PayPal/Apple during merchant onboarding

+2. **Register your domain with PayPal**:

+   - Follow the steps in the [PayPal Apple Pay documentation](https://developer.paypal.com/docs/multiparty/checkout/apm/apple-pay/)
+   - For production, register your domain using the PayPal API as described in the documentation
+   - For sandbox testing, register your domain through the PayPal Developer Dashboard

+3. **Note**: Apple Pay is only available to users:
+   - Using Safari browser
+   - On compatible devices with Apple Pay set up
+   - The integration automatically detects eligibility and displays Apple Pay only when available

 ## How Duplicate Insert Protection Works

 - The webhook handler checks if an order with the same PayPal order ID already exists in Supabase before inserting.